gitleaks/gitleaks/README.md

 ### Commands

 ⚠️ v8.19.0 introduced a change that deprecated `detect` and `protect`.
-Those commands are still available _and_ supported but are hidden in the `--help` menu.
+Those commands are still available but are hidden in the `--help` menu.
+Take a look at this [gist](https://gist.github.com/zricethezav/b325bb93ebf41b9c0b0507acf12810d2) for easy command translations.
+If you find v8.19.0 broke an existing command (`detect`/`protect`), please open an issue.

 There are three scanning modes: `git`, `dir`, and `stdin`.